 When you push notifications from your mobile device to your Fitbit for things like calls, texts, calendars, and app notifications, you create a bond between that Fitbit device and that mobile phone or tablet.
 Fitbit devices can only be bonded to one mobile device.

-In this case, you’ll have to go back to your old phone and unpair the Fitbit from its Bluetooth Settings before pairing it again with the new phone.
+In this case, you’ll have to return to your old phone and unpair the Fitbit from its Bluetooth Settings before pairing it again with the new one.
 And that may fix your Fitbit that’s stuck on searching.

-Again, the exact steps that you’ll have to follow differ from smartphone to smartphone depending on the operating system (Android or Apple) and the version your device currently uses.
+Again, the exact steps you’ll have to follow differ from smartphone to smartphone, depending on the operating system (Android or Apple) and your device’s current version.

-But, generally, all you have to do is find the Bluetooth settings, then find the paired Fitbit smartwatch, and forget it.
+But, generally, you have to find the Bluetooth settings, then find the paired Fitbit smartwatch, and forget it.

 Does your Android device look different than these instructions?